-Take a journey through our nostalgic state park trail past the alligator-infested Suwannee River using old wooden signs to guide you.
+Take a journey through our nostalgic state park trail past the alligator-populated Suwannee River using wooden signs to guide you.
 Venture further to the river streams where our playful otters explore and our Great Blue Herons and Roseate Spoonbills wade in the vegetation.

 The birds glide among the rafters and nest up in the trees that stretch towards the glass dome.
 Get an up-close encounter with one of our animals and catch one of the daily Animal Encounter shows at The Ranger Station!

 The Florida Wetlands Trail dome’s architectural design is comprised

 of 1,100 panel glass panels and mimics the outer spirals of a nautilus shell, a theme continued inside the Aquarium as guests follow a continuing spiral back to the first floor lobby and touch tank.

 Take a journey down The Florida Wetlands Trail today!